 Most people love the freedom that comes with living in an RV.
 You are able to travel whenever you want.
 Unless you still have a full-time job, no one is telling you how long you can stay anywhere and what time of day it needs to be before you move on.
 This type of unlimited independence is a dream for many people because they get it without having to work for it.

 You get to go wherever you want and stay as long as you please.
 You can travel from time to time or take your RV on a cross-country trip if that is what you prefer.
 It all depends on how much driving you have in mind each day since gas does add up after a while.

 You get to see the world and experience things you never knew existed.
 You can go skydiving in Mexico, snorkeling in Florida, or skiing in Colorado.
 The possibilities are endless when it comes to traveling and you control all that since moving around is easy with an RV.

 When you live in an RV, it’s easier to slow down and relax.
 Working from home is becoming more popular as a way to earn money while living in an RV.
 You can take up a trade or learn new skills that allow you to work from anywhere.

 They enjoy traveling and do not need deadlines, bosses, and schedules to reach.
 They are able to plan their own route and go where they please.
 You can support your RV lifestyle by working online.
 For example, blogging is a popular way to make money while traveling in an RV.

 Cons to Living in Your RV

-Stress: Driving an RV can be stressful.
-As relaxing as the outdoors can be, if you have a large RV, finding spaces to stay can be a challenge.
+Driving an RV can be stressful.
+As relaxing as the outdoors can be, if you have an RV, finding spaces to stay for overnight can be a challenge.
 Larger RVs have more comforts but they can be difficult to drive and maneuver, and many sites do not easily accommodate larger models.
 You need to plan ahead for stops and routes in order to avoid any stressful situations.